Common local history questions

 Q: Do you have Lowell High School yearbooks?

-A: The library does not collect yearbooks of any kind.
+A: The library is starting to collect yearbooks of Lowell Schools.
+We have a very small collection in our Second Floor Reference Room.
 Lowell High School Library has a small collection of LHS Yearbooks.
-We would suggest you follow up with the particular school to see if they have a similar collection.
+We would suggest you follow up with the other schools to see if they have a similar collection.
+If you’d like to donate a copy of a yearbook for our collection, please email email@example.com with your donation and contact information.

 Q: Are there any fiction books about Lowell?